 You can also use this method to build "bridges"—a diagonal line of checkers two spaces away from your opponent's checkers.

 You can then advance a checker in front of this bridge, and your line of checkers will protect your advancing checker from capture.

 Be Willing to Sacrifice a Checker If Necessary

 At the most basic level, this means you should be willing to trade a capture for a capture when it advantages you (such as when you can capture an opponent's advanced checker, or clear out some of his base row checkers).

 But sometimes it can even be worth sacrificing for position.
 While new players should be careful not to sacrifice checkers needlessly, sacrificing a checker to clear a path to be kinged is well worth it.

 Use Forced Moves to Your Advantage

 You may find a situation where a single opposing checker is all that stands between your checker and the king row.
 In this case, a useful thing to do can be walking another one of your checkers to the opposite side of the opposing checker, forcing a capture.
 You'll lose your sacrificed checker, but the opposing checker will now be out of your way, and you can quickly regain the advantage once you have a king.

-This is traditional strategy in many abstract board games relying on capture, but it is especially useful in checkers.
-With only 12 pieces on the board to begin with, it is quite possible that you may quickly end up with a 8-7 piece advantage.
+This is a traditional strategy in many abstract board games relying on capture, but it is especially useful in checkers.
+With only 12 pieces on the board, to begin with, it is quite possible that you may quickly end up with an 8-7 piece advantage.
 This may not seem like a big deal, but if you can trade four pieces, you suddenly have a 4-3 advantage, which is a tremendous amount of power.